LeToNode/Play2.0-CN-doc/settings/SettingsJDBC.md

 db.default.isolation=READ_COMMITTED

 # In order to reduce lock contention and thus improve performance,
-# each incoming connection request picks off a connection from a pool
+# each incoming connection request picks off a connection from a
-# that has thread-affinity, i.e. pool[threadId % partition_count].
+# pool that has thread-affinity.
 # The higher this number, the better your performance will be for the
 # case when you have plenty of short-lived threads.
 # Beyond a certain threshold, maintenence of these pools will start
-# to have a negative effect on performance (and only for the case when
+# to have a negative effect on performance (and only for the case
-# connections on a partition start running out).
+# when connections on a partition start running out).
 db.default.partitionCount=2

 # The number of connections to create per partition.
 Setting this to
 # 5 with 3 partitions means you will have 15 unique connections to the
 # database.
-Note that BoneCP will not create all these connections in one
+Note that BoneCP will not create all these connections in
-# go but rather start off with minConnectionsPerPartition and gradually
+# one go but rather start off with minConnectionsPerPartition and
-# increase connections as required.
+# gradually increase connections as required.
 db.default.maxConnectionsPerPartition=5

 # The number of connections to start off with per partition.